kristinemlarson/gnssrefl/tests/use_cases/use_mbbc.md

 <code>rinex2snr mbcc 2021 1 -archive unavco</code>

-Note that we do not have to select multi-GNSS as this site is only collecting GPS data.
+Note that we do not have to select multi-GNSS orbits as this site is only collecting GPS data.

 **Evaluate the Reflection Data**

 Based on the reflection app, what kind of RH, azimuth, and elevation angle limits are appropriate?

 <code>quickLook mbbc 2021 1 -e1 4 -e2 10 -h1 50 -h2 70 </code>

 <img src=mbbc-50-70.png>

 I have manually added a red box to show the good azimuths.
-If I further edit the correct azimuths:

-<code>quickLook mbbc 2021 1 -e1 4 -e2 10 -h1 50 -h2 70 -azim1 220 -azim2 275</code>

-Can you use L2?
-Yes, but you need to more or less turn off the amplitude restriction.
-These values are low because of how the legacy L2 signal is extracted.
-With this at a low value, the peak to noise ratio is used for quality control
+Can you use the L2 data at this site?
+Let's see:

 <code> quickLook mbbc 2021 1 -e1 4 -e2 10 -h1 50 -h2 70 -azim1 220 -azim2 275 -fr 20  -ampl 1</code>

 <img src=mbbc-l2.png>

+So you can see there are good results at the same azimuths as with L1, but they are marked as bad because the amplitudes are so small.
+So you need to more or less turn off the amplitude restriction for L2.
+You are allowed to have different amplitude constraints on L1 and L2.

 **Analyze a Fuller Dataset**

-Once you have the elevation and azimuth angles set (along with details like the required amplitude, which we are not using here), you really just need to turn the crank.
-Run <code>make_json_input</code> using the information I discussed earlier
+Step 1: Run <code>make_json_input</code> using the information I discussed earlier

+- azimuth angle limits
-- azimuth and elevation angle limits
+- elevation angle limits
 - RH limits.
 - the NReg to be the same as the RH limits
 - amplitude limits to be small for L2
-- allow L1 and L2 (L2C was either not tracked by these investigators or is not provided online by UNAVCO)
+- allow L1 and L2
+- since MBBC is in the Nevada Reno database, you do not have to provide lat/lon/ht.
+Simply put 0,0,0 for those entries.

+Note: I usually tell people to use L2C instead of L2.
+This information is not available in this dataset - either because the PIs did not track L2C or because it is not provided by UNAVCO.

-Make SNR files using <code>rinex2snr</code>.
+Step 2: Make SNR files using <code>rinex2snr</code>.

-Compute reflector heights:
+Step 3: Compute reflector heights

 <code>gnssir mbbc 2018 1 -year_end 2021 -doy_end 100</code>

-Use <code>daily_avg</code> to create a daily average.
+Step 4: Use <code>daily_avg</code> to create a daily average RH.
 Play with the inputs (median filter value, number of required RH to compute a reliable average) to make sure that you have a high quality results.

 <p align=center>